Method 1 (transaction value): practical application

 Cases may arise where the goods have not been released under ‘security arrangements’ and there is no formal agreement with us.
 Nevertheless, the importer may notify us post-importation that a retrospective price adjustment has taken place.
 Alternatively Customs may find that the price has been adjusted retrospectively when Customs carries out a post-importation audit/verification.

 In such cases Customs will examine all the contractual arrangements between the buyer and the seller.
-Where it can be shown that these arrangements provided for a retrospective price adjustment, Article 78 of the Code is the legal basis for remedial action to rectify the duty payment position.
+Where it can be shown that these arrangements provided for a retrospective price adjustment, Article 48 of the UCC is the legal basis for remedial action to rectify the duty payment position.
 This would involve either the importer making a formal claim for a refund of duty or Customs issuing a post clearance demand for arrears of duty and import VAT, as appropriate.

 Retrospective price adjustment